 Connect the grey power leads to the drill motors.

-Initially red to red and blue to blue Connect the red and black leads to the battery connectors with the correct orientation Note: The drill motors will not turn with the test bulb in circuit as the bulb limits the current.
+Connect the red and black leads to the battery connectors with the correct orientation

+Note: The drill motors will not turn with the test bulb in circuit as the bulb limits the current.